 Heat pumps are all the rage these days.
 From TV commercials to builders and contractors, heat pumps have really gotten much more attention in recent years.
 Some people swear by them and say they would never have a central heating and cooling system again.
 It is easy to think that heat pumps are going to replace central systems entirely and that if you are updating your temperature control system a heat pump is the only way to go.

 But is that really the case?
 The fact of the matter is that heat pumps are not for everyone.
 They can make a good option for some homes, but under the wrong circumstances, heat pumps can be a waste of time and money.
 Here is what you need to know before you decide if you should get a heat pump.

 First, why do so many people like heat pump technology anyway?
-Cost has a lot to do with it.
+The cost has a lot to do with it.
 Central heating and cooling systems require the purchase of two separate systems, but a heat pump heats and cools all with one single unit.
-That means that the up front cost associated with a heat pump is lower, plus, over the life of the system, maintenance costs are less expensive simply because there is less equipment.
+That means that the upfront cost associated with a heat pump is lower, plus, over the life of the system, maintenance costs are less expensive simply because there is less equipment.

 Personal preference also keeps people away from heat pumps.
 If you like your home very warm or very cold, heat pumps aren’t for you.
 They provide moderate temperatures only.

 Weigh up your options before going for a heat pump.